Is Computer Animation a Good Career Choice? (Updated for 2022)

 The Technical Skills Needed In Animation

-If you are the creative type, you may possess the characteristics needed to succeed in a computer animation field.
-In addition, you will also need the technical know-how to actual put your creative characteristics to the test.
+If you are the creative type, you may possess the characteristics needed to succeed in the computer animation field.
+In addition, you will also need the technical know-how to actually put your creative characteristics to the test.

 To give life to a character or object, animators must possess software savvy and practical skills as well as creativity to flourish in this competitive field.
 On the part of practicality and creativity, that’s something you naturally possess.

 Here’s an example of the Adobe Animate computer program, learning how to use tools like this is crucial to your success in computer animation.

 In addition to Adobe Animate learning computer animation will allow you to learn these skills as well;